ljquanlab/DTA-GTOmega/README.md

 Then please check https://github.com/yelujiang/OmegaFeatures to generate features.
 Or we upload the preprocessed features to the drive.

-Davis_omega: Node features + edges features (40 GB), here edges features are not needed
+Davis_omega: Node features + edges features (40 GB), here edges features are not needed in this paper.(However, if someone need.)
 - https://pan.baidu.com/s/1BBbETPfRAmr6c4QY8waLJA
 - password: CUTE